sun-zheng-an/gulp-shell/README.md

 })
 ```

-If you just want to execute a bunch of commands only once, starting the stream with `gulp.src('')` should do the trick.
+If you just want to execute a series of commands only once, starting the stream with `gulp.src('')` should do the trick.

 Or you can use this shorthand: